Random Products of Standard Maps: Admissible curves and adapted fields

 \end{enumerate} \end{definition}

-Even though the length of the admissible curves is rather large, the bound on the constant $C_X$ makes the variation of any adapted field to be very small.
-Using Corollary \ref{longcurvas} one establishes the following without any trouble.
+Even though the length of the admissible curves is rather large, the bound on the constant $C_0$ makes the variation of any adapted field to be very small.
+Using Corollary \ref{longcurvas} one establishes the following without any trouble (recall that $l$ is defined in condition \textbf{A-1}).

 \esp